Data provided when integrating with Kaspersky Industrial CyberSecurity for Networks

 Names of services

-When integrating Kaspersky Industrial CyberSecurity for Linux Nodes with Kaspersky Industrial CyberSecurity for Networks, Kaspersky Industrial CyberSecurity for Linux Nodes saves the following data and sends it to the Integration Server:
+When integrating Kaspersky Industrial CyberSecurity for Linux Nodes with Kaspersky Industrial CyberSecurity for Networks, Kaspersky Industrial CyberSecurity for Linux Nodes saves the following data and sends it to the KICS for Networks Server:

-Data from synchronization requests to the Integration Server:
+Data from synchronization requests to the KICS for Networks server:

 Base part of the server address